-Initiative: Implementation of a 1% Local Option Sales Tax Was this tax initiative a part of your original plan application $oxdot{oxdot}$ or a plan amendment $oxdot$ or N/A $oxdot$ Has the ordinance(s) needed to implement this initiative been enacted? ✓ Yes □ No If yes, when was the ordinance enacted?
-January 2015 If no, please describe challenges faced in enacting the related ordinance(s).
 REVENUES - In the space below, please provide a brief narrative highlighting revenue amounts and revenue categories realized; revenue amounts and revenue categories reduced; net revenue gain; and, any metrics used to track performance.

 FY23 was the eighth year of sales tax collections, and the City is truly benefitting from this initiative.
 In fact, if it were not for this additional revenue source, the City would be severely limited in its ability to provide services to its residents.

 Final collections for FY17 were just over \$888,000 and all proceeds were deposited to a Special Revenue account and used to pay long-term debt, fund a portion of the City's capital improvement program, and finance a series of community development programs.

-In FY18, the collections were up nearly 2.7% to just over \$913,000 and were used for essentially the being used to fund a portion of the City's capital improvement needs and foster a mindset of proactive improvements instead of reactive.
+In FY18, the collections were up nearly 2.7% to just over \$913,000 and were used for essentially the same purposes.

 In FY19, the collections increased another 11.2% to just under \$1.015 million and for the first time, Charles Town used all the sales tax proceeds (after paying it's long-term debt obligation for the fiscal year) to fund basic government services.
 This source of revenue has now replaced the City's dependence on casino revenues to help fund basic City services.
-All future casino revenues are now
+All future casino revenues are now being used to fund a portion of the City's capital improvement needs and foster a mindset of proactive improvements instead of reactive.